vibhuti14/Mixtape/README.md

 Clone the project from github into your local machine.

-Navigate to the project on terminal and run:
+Navigate to the project on terminal and run(Execute both the steps below incase anything, including the jsons are edited):

     mvn clean install